AsyncNinja/article-moving-to-nice-asynchronous-swift-code/ARTICLE.md

 Let's make a few assumptions before we explore this solution.

 1. for `MyService`
     * `MyService` is an active object that has mutable state
     * This state is allowed to change only on serial queue owned by `MyService`
-	* `MyService` owns all operations it initiates, but neither of initiated operations own `MyService`
+    * `MyService` owns all operations it initiates, but neither of initiated operations owns `MyService`
-	* `MyService` communicates with another active objects predominantly using asynchronous calls only
+    * `MyService` communicates with other active objects predominantly using asynchronous calls only
 2. for `MyViewController`
     * `MyViewController` is an active object that has mutable state (UI)
-	* This state is allowed to change only on main queue
+    * This state is allowed to change only on the main queue
-	* `MyViewController` owns all operations it initiates, but neither of initiated operations own `MyViewController`
+    * `MyViewController` owns all operations it initiates, but neither of initiated operations owns `MyViewController`
-	* `MyViewController` communicates with another UI related classes predominantly on main queue
+    * `MyViewController` communicates with another UI related classes predominantly on the main queue
-	* `MyViewController` communicates with another active objects predominantly using asynchronous calls
+    * `MyViewController` communicates with other active objects predominantly using asynchronous calls

 So I conclude that `MyService` and `MyViewController` can be conformed to protocol `ExecutionContext` from [AsyncNinja](http://async.ninja/) library.